boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ### Examples

-**Problem:** Given a CSV file, we want to know its number of columns just by analysing its header.
+**Problem:** Given a CSV file, we want to know the number of columns just by analyzing its header.

 ```
 $ head -n 1 data.csv | awk -F ',' '{print NF}'